RELAY-CN/.github/profile/README.md

 # RELAY-CN
-Welcome to RELAY-CN Group, a privately owned team whose mission is to provide gamers with fast, reliable, and smooth connections to ensure you have an unrivaled gaming experience.
+Welcome to RELAY-CN Group, a Privately Owned Team whose mission is to provide gamers with fast, reliable, and smooth connections to ensure you have an unrivaled gaming experience.

 + We are committed to exploring and applying cutting-edge technologies, promoting the practical application of new technologies and opening up more possibilities.
 + At the same time, the team actively explores the application of new programming languages and algorithms, and continuously improves the technical architecture and service efficiency to ensure a continuously optimized experience for players.